 Proportional elections have more candidates, competing less aggressively in campaign spending, than those in majoritarian elections.

 Justices that are shielded from voters' influence on average (i) have better information, (ii) are more likely to change their preconceived opinions about a case, and (iii) make less mistakes than their elected counterparts.

 We estimate an equilibrium model of decision-making in the Court that takes into account both private information and ideological differences between justices.
-Our results suggest a sizable value of information in the court: in roughly one out of two cases, justices' initial leanings (given by their prior beliefs and ideological biases) are overpowered by their case-specific information.
+We find that in roughly one out of two cases, justices' prior beliefs and ideological biases are overpowered by case-specific information.